 With respect to density, r/forth, r/Delphi r/perl and r/d_language had the highest proportion of occupied edges within the network.
 Bearing in mind these numbers are quite small (which is often expected for density).
 There is a strong likelihood that these communities are much smaller than the popular ones like r/Python.

 Similar to density, r/forth r/perl and r/Delphi right quite highly for transitive ties which suggests that you’re more likely to find triad-like communities in these subreddits than elsewhere.
 These are big clues for detecting cliques of users.

 As mentioned earlier, it appears to be the smaller communities that appear to be the most popular.
 This makes sense considering that if you reduce the size of the community there is a strong possibility that you’re going to engage with the same user meaning that reciprocated ties and transitivity is going to be quite high.

 The design of the network may have an impact on the results based upon how the discussions are modelled.
 Considering that we are collapsing hierarchical discussion trees as user-to-user interactions, there is a possibility that we may be missing important data which could allude to different types of conversation.
 For example, a reply network doesn’t consider debates between users whereas a reply tree would show the depth of the discussion.

 I remember reading somewhere how a very small subset of users actually engage with content produced on Reddit.
 A very small percentage of users actually contribute towards leaving meaningful replies for users with questions.
 I think this might be a factor to consider when studying these networks.

-As an experiment, I thought that these results are quite interesting but I think it’s important to keep an open mind on how we model these networks going ahead.
+As an experiment, I thought that these results are interesting, but I think it’s important to keep an open mind on how we model these networks going ahead.
 After all, this is how science advances forward.